Nature funding must triple by 2030 to protect land, wildlife and climate

 Governments must also ensure development aid contains conditions and targets to help cut climate-heating emissions, protect forests and limit land degradation, Mulder said.

-Forests also provide food and livelihoods, are an essential habitat for wildlife and support tropical rainfall.

-The report recommended tax breaks and a rethink of fossil fuel subsidies, as well as agricultural policies and subsidies which alone amount to about $700 billion per year, to stop them exacerbating land degradation and boost spending.
+The report recommended reforming taxes and redirecting subsidies for fossil fuels and agricultural chemicals, which amount to hundreds of billions of dollars per year, to encourage greener farming and other activities that nurture nature.

-Businesses should invest more in making their supply chains sustainable, while new revenue streams created by forest carbon markets and nature protection and restoration projects could help companies meet their net-zero emissions goals, it added.
+Businesses should invest more in making their supply chains sustainable, while new revenue streams created by forest carbon markets and nature-based projects could help companies meet their net-zero emissions goals, it added.

 Banks will also need to take into account the negative impacts of their lending on nature and the climate, Mulder said.

+Firms linked to destruction of nature risk their reputations, and more extreme weather including droughts and floods - often worse in degraded ecosystems - can increase business costs, he added.

+Andersen said there was a business case for investing in nature but “we need to make it stronger and clearer”.

-A separate report released last year estimated that $722 billion-967 billion would be needed annually to halt the global decline in biodiversity by 2030.
+A separate report released last year estimated $722 billion-$967 billion would be needed annually to halt the global decline in biodiversity by 2030.

-Mulder said the estimate in the new U.N. report was lower as it analysed only land-related funding and did not include oceans, calling it a “starting point” for tracking nature-based investments.
+Mulder said the estimate in the new U.N. report was lower as it analysed only land-related funding and did not include oceans.
+He called it a “starting point” for tracking nature-based investments.

 It comes as a coalition of about 60 countries pushes to protect at least 30% of land and oceans by 2030, ahead of a key U.N. biodiversity summit in Kunming, China, set for October.

-Mulder said he hoped governments would use the report to increase their ambition on tackling biodiversity loss.

-UNEP Executive Director Inger Andersen noted this loss was already costing the global economy 10% of its output each year.

-"The report is a wake-up call for governments, financial institutions and businesses to invest in nature - including reforestation, regenerative agriculture and restoration of our ocean," she said in a statement.
-(Reporting by Michael Taylor @MickSTaylor; editing by Megan Rowling.
+Reporting by Michael Taylor @MickSTaylor; additional reporting by Megan Rowling; editing by Megan Rowling and Laurie Goering.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
-Visit news.trust.org)
+Visit news.trust.org